 I was busy watching a woman screaming angrily, “Just take her out and hang her!”
 She had a child of about eight by her side doing the same thing.
 They could have been genuine but there was something set-up about those particular protesters, something that didn’t look quite right to me.
 Their clothing, positioning, banners and dialogue were all too neat.

 “Here she comes,” said Lydia with a hand on my shoulder, pulling me from my thoughts.

 Cries of blood lust rang out as the crowd pushed forward.

 Clang!
 Metal shuddered as someone outside hurled something heavy at the transport van.
 It caused Tabitha to jerk forward feeling as though it would hit her head.
 She could hear the angry voices outside, although slightly muffled.
 They called her the slut of the Shanties.
 They wanted to hang her.
 They wanted to burn her like a witch of old.
 Mob mentality had consumed them completely.
-More bangs against the walls as the transport drove through the crowd to the entrance of the Court House.
+More bangs against the walls sounded as the transport drove through the crowd to the entrance of the Court House.

-Fists were pounded against the sides.
+Fists pounded against the sides.
 There was a splat as someone threw the rest of their latte at the narrow windows.
 She would never admit it to anyone but Tabitha had never felt so alone.
 There was no one around to support her.
 No Penns, no aunts and not even DENNIS.
 It had all come to being enclosed within a metal box.
 The rabble of hatred heightened and the venom became more potent.

 BANG!
 BANG!
 BANG!